Onions Growing Guide

-It pays to familiarise yourself with the ins and outs of growing this veg plot staple.
-Get your timing right – starting now – and you can have a supply of home-grown bulbs to hand the whole year round
+It pays to familiarise yourself with the ins and outs of growing onions.
+Get your timing right, and you can have a supply of home-grown onion bulbs to enjoy the whole year round.

-Seed-raised onions will need a carefully prepared seedbed if they are to germinate effectively and thrive.
+If you’re growing onions from seed, they will need a carefully prepared seedbed if they are to germinate effectively and thrive.
 Having incorporated your organic fertiliser, rake the soil when it’s dry, then walk over the bed to firm everything down.
 Give the bed a final raking-over to produce a fine, crumbly soil texture that’s perfect to sow into.

-For early maincrop onions, sow seed under cover in pots or modules towards the end of the month.
+For early maincrop onions, sow seeds under cover in pots or modules towards the end of the month.
 They will be ready for transplanting outside in spring.